 Phase 2: Review of date allocation: The existing approach allocated trips and visits to specific reporting periods; and although these are reported as 'months' they do differ to 'actual' calendar months (due to 4-week and 5-week reporting periods).
-The possibility of moving to 'whole-month' reporting periods (still based on trip-end dates) - where each month contains all trips that ended in that month, regardless of which days of the week they contained - was assessed.
+The possibility of moving to 'whole-month' reporting periods (still based on trip-end dates) - where each month contains all visits that ended in that month, regardless of which days of the week they contained - was assessed.

-Phase 3: Test runs and data checking: BMG and the National Tourism Authorities (NTAs) had agreed that in the first instance the weights and the number of children associated with each adult on a trip needed to be capped.
-Caps were also applied or adjusted for the trip correction factor, the nights per trip and per adult per night spend.
+Phase 3: Test runs and data checking: BMG and the National Tourism Authorities (NTAs) had agreed that in the first instance the weights and the number of children associated with each adult on a visit needed to be capped.
+Caps were also applied or adjusted for the trip correction factor and per visit spend.

-Phase 4: Recommendations: A number of recommendations were agreed and trialled, with the new approach being applied to Q4 data for 2022 and 2023.
+Phase 4: Recommendations: A number of recommendations were agreed and trialled, with the new approach being applied to a number of months data for 2022 and 2023.
 The results were very encouraging, with much of the volatility in the data being reduced.